How to Apply

 - An ability to become a steward of the transatlantic agenda

-Candidates must be citizens of one of the following countries: Albania, Austria, Armenia, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Finland, France, Germany, Georgia, Greece, Hungary, Iceland, Ireland, Italy, Kosovo, Luxembourg, Moldova, Macedonia, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Turkey, Ukraine, the United Kingdom, or the United States.
+Candidates must be citizens of one of the following countries: Albania, American Samoa, Austria, Armenia, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Finland, France, Germany, Georgia, Greece, Guam, Hungary, Iceland, Ireland, Italy, Kosovo, Luxembourg, Moldova, Macedonia, Montenegro, the Netherlands, Norway, Poland, Portugal, Puerto Rico, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Turkey, Ukraine, United Kingdom, United States, or the United States Virgin Islands.

 The German Marshall Fund is now accepting nominations for the next cohort of Marshall Memorial Fellows, which will travel in the fall of 2019 and the spring of 2020.
 If you would like to nominate yourself or nominate a leader for this unique opportunity, please complete the form below by September 27, 2018.
 All eligible nominees will be invited to submit their full applications in early October.